-The X(3872) meson produced at the chemical freeze-out interacts with other hadrons during the expansion of the hadronic matter.
-As a result the X(3872) meson can be absorbed by the co-moving light mesons or produced from the interaction between charmed mesons such as $D$ and $\bar{D}^*$.
-We consider here the X(3872) meson interacting with light mesons such as pions and $\rho$ mesons.
+The $X(3872)$ meson produced at the chemical freeze-out interacts with other hadrons during the expansion of the hadronic matter.
+As a result the $X(3872)$ meson can be absorbed by the comoving light mesons or produced from the interaction between charmed mesons such as $D$ and $\bar{D}^*$.
+We consider here the $X(3872)$ meson interacting with light mesons such as pions and $\rho$ mesons,

 The diagrams representing each process in Eq. (\ref{processes}) are shown in Fig. \ref{Diagrams}.
 To evaluate the cross sections for these diagrams in Fig. \ref{Diagrams}, we consider the following interaction Lagrangians